annleefores/cruddur/journal/week1.md

     ```

   - `--rm` → automatically clean up the container and remove the file system when the container exits.
   - `--it` → is short for --interactive + --tty.
 Running docker with this command it takes you straight inside the container.
-  - Other flags:
   - `-d` → run in detached mode/ run in background:

         ```bash
          docker container run --rm -p 4567:4567 -d backend-flask